StackVista/stackstate-docs/configure/security/authentication/service_tokens.md

 To create a service token you can use the `sts service-token create` command.

 {% hint style="info" %}
-Note that the Service Token will only be displayed once.
+Note that the service token will only be displayed once.
 It is not possible to see the token again.
 {% endhint %}

 This command takes the following command line arguments: